 11. Authorization of legal representatives.
 If the applicant is a minor, it will be necessary to provide the original and a copy of the parents' or guardians' authorization of the minor's temporary relocation to Spain, certified by a notary, which must also name the individual who will be responsible for the minor in Spain.

 12. Payment of the visa fee.
-The consular fee is of 117.20 Canadian dollars (year 2024) to be paid the day of your appointment, preferrably in cash or by money order or certified cheque to "The Consulate General of Spain in Montreal".
-You can check the fees for nationalities other than Canadian in Tasas Montreal.
+The consular fee is to be paid the day of your appointment, preferrably in cash or by money order or certified cheque to "The Consulate General of Spain in Montreal".
+You can check the fees in Tasas Montreal.

 Required documents for family members